 Buyers' Guide to Pour Over / Manual Filter Coffee Makers

-Pour overs are probably the cheapest type of coffee maker to buy.
+Pour overs are probably one of the cheapest type of coffee maker to buy.
 However, they are tricky to master, and you may need to purchase additional equipment, such as a narrow-necked kettle or gram scales, to achieve consistent results.
 If you’re planning on using paper filters, you’ll also need to factor in the cost of these too.

 They are also known as manual filter, manual drip and filter cones.